Shellllllly/eval/README.md

 ## Script of creating another thread and training job for validation

-Put both files under same directory as the calling script and import it.
+Put both files under same directory as the calling script and import thread.py.
-Using the following code to call.
+Using the following code to call the function.
 ```
 thread = evalThread(1, "t1", 1)
 thread.start()